 They appear about the same as an air conditioner.
 In fact, they operate in the same way during hot weather.
 Because of a reversing valve, they can move humidity in the opposite direction as well as add warmth to your residence when it's cold.

 Not sure if you have a heat pump or an air conditioner?
 Just locate the model number on the outdoor unit and look it up online.
 If you find you use a heat pump, or you’re thinking about purchasing one, discover how this HVAC unit keeps homes comfy.

 How Heat Pumps Work

-In heating mode, the heat exchange process occurs the other way around.
+In heating mode, the heat exchange procedure occurs the other way around.
 By traveling in the opposite direction, refrigerant removes heat from the outdoor air and vents it into your home to warm rooms.

-Request Heat Pump Installation or Service Now
+Book Heat Pump Installation or Service Right Away

 Heat pumps are a green choice and money-saving.
 They are a substitute for the traditional AC/furnace configuration and require the same amount of maintenance—one inspection in the spring and another in the fall.

 If you want to install a heat pump, Donelson Air Service Experts is the Expert to get in touch with.
 We’ll size and install your equipment to match your heating and cooling needs.
 And then we’ll support our installation with a 100% Satisfaction Guarantee* for a year.
 To learn more, contact us at 615-953-9885 now.